All-Natural/python/README.md

 # python
-There are some small Python projects。
+There are some small Python projects from my colab.